Firdavsbek Musabekov

 Firdavsbek Musabekov is a visually impaired Uzbekistani Paralympic swimmer.
+He is a gold medalist at the 2016 Summer Paralympics held in Rio de Janeiro, Brazil.

+Career

 He represented Uzbekistan at the 2016 Summer Paralympics held in Rio de Janeiro, Brazil and he won one of the gold medals in the men's 100 metre breaststroke SB13 event.
 Oleksii Fedyna, representing Ukraine, also won a gold medal as both swimmers finished with a time of 1:04.94.

 At the 2019 World Para Swimming Championships held in London, United Kingdom, he won the silver medal in the men's 100m breaststroke SB13 event.

 He also represented Uzbekistan at the 2020 Summer Paralympics in Tokyo, Japan.